-In an on-campus course you can expect to be graded on your attendance and participation.
-In this online course, your attendance and participation are required and will be evident by your completion of the weekly assignments, discussion topics and active participation in the online activities.
+In an on-campus face to face labs you can expect to be graded on your attendance and participation.
+In the blended online component of this course, your attendance and participation are required and will be evident by your completion of the weekly assignments, discussion topics and active participation in the online activities.